 Its investments are inspired by various catalyst-driven themes.
-They range from ecosafe-haven debt.
-They also bought two-week nomic reforms and political developments, increased exposure to our most idiosyncratic of its themes.
+They range from ecoof its themes.

 of 2022 and into 2023.
-The fund's average Its portfolio is typically comprised of 50 to 60 positions, grouped around 5 to 10 investhedging positions more frequently.
+The fund's average Its portfolio is typically comprised of 50 to 60 positions, grouped around 5 to 10 investment themes with investment horizons last- Accordingly, the fund has rotated into local hedging positions more frequently.

-There's only about \$10 billion of dedicat- Mamai and Zavyalov believe the main maced EM credit hedge funds.
-Mamai believes ro risk ahead is uncertainty of what the Fed multistrategy funds may double or triple that exposure.
+multistrategy funds may double or triple that exposure.
 He sees them increasing market liquidity in this inefficient market without infringing on ProMeritum's prospects.

-"Multistrats' strict risk controls tend to limit their mai, "where our longer nine months enables us to capture more upside of a trade while focusing on different, more evolving opportunities."
+"Multistrats' strict risk controls tend to limit their trades' life span," says Mamai, "where our longer nine months enables us to capture more upside of a trade while focusing on different, more evolving opportunities."